suran-kim/suran-kim/README.md

 🤩Hi, I’m a Suran Kim🤩

 I’m student learning to become a back-end developer.
-My first button is the back-end.
-But I think everything is a step towards a full-stack developer.
+My first button is the back-end ut I think everything is a step towards a full-stack developer.

 - 🌱 I’m currently learning …
     - Java